LukeMS/keltor/rst/index.rst

 Centaurs
 =========

 Centaurs average 7 feet tall and about 2,000 pounds.
-They live in semi-nomadic tribes on the plains and in the forests of the Middle Lands.
+They live in semi-nomadic tribes on the plains and in the forests of the `Middle Lands`_.
 These tribes average around 20 to 30 mated pairs and another 20 to 30 young centaurs and another 10 or so elders.
 For the most part, centaur tribes have peaceful interactions with their brethren.
 They are natural storytellers with a rich oral history.
 While they do keep written records, it is considered a backup for the oral tradition.
 The legends of centaur prowess with the bow are not without base.
 While bow hunting feeds most centaur they do grow some crops as well.
 Their herb gardens are almost as legendary as their abilities with a bow.

 Centaurs are not generally friendly with dwarves.
 They tolerate gnomes and halflings.
 They are friendly with elves and like wood elves.
 Humans have a special place in the hearts of most centaurs, a place filled with deep hatred.
 Centaur history says humans are the cause of the Savage Time and the centaur nation suffered greatly during that era.
 The great old cities were destroyed and the centaurs were scattered.
 Additionally, the centaur bloodline was cursed.
 They call this curse the Sorrow.
 According to the old tales the curse demands that any city they seek to build will fall until "no stone stands upon another".
 All centaur believe this to be true as there are many stories of centaur since that time trying to start cities and having them destroyed at every turn.
 So, this leaves the centaur, as a people, feeling bereft and vagabond like.
 They still blame humans and as a result the hatred of them is widespread.
 While they do not go so far as to attack humans on sight, they are unpleasant toward them and will use the slightest of provocations to justify an escalation of hostility.